sjspielman/tasty/additional-resources/using-environments-post-workshop.md

 ### Set up local files

-When working in a Docker container, you do not automatically have access to files on your computer.
-Instead, you have to set up a **volume** that tells Docker to include those local files in your container.
+Docker only has access to folders that you explicitly specify when launching an image, so you need to make sure everything you will need is in one place.

-When you run your Docker container, you can tell it to mount this local folder as a **volume**, thereby providing you full access to your local files!
+You can then tell Docker to include this folder in your running container.
-For example, if I had a folder at `~/Projects/single-cell-project/` that contains files I want to work with in Docker, I would specify this folder as the volume to mount in the container.

-⚠️ It is important to be aware that any files that you save to the Docker container _outside of this mounted volume_ are ephemeral - once you destroy the container, those files will disappear!
+⚠️ It is important to be aware that any files that you save to the Docker container _outside of this specified folder_ are ephemeral - once you destroy the container, those files will disappear!
-For this reason, it's important to save files in your mounted volume when working in your Docker container so that files continue to exist on your computer.
+Therefore, it's very important to save files in your specified folder when working in your Docker container so that files continue to exist on your computer.

-If you would like to work with the actual workshop materials, you should download the `training-modules` folder from the Data Lab's RStudio Server so you can mount it as a volume; [this page](../workshop/working-with-your-own-data.md) explains how to transfer files to and from the server.
+> Tip!
+If you would like to work with the actual workshop materials, you should download the `training-modules` folder from the Data Lab's RStudio Server and then tell Docker to include that folder in your container; [this page](../workshop/working-with-your-own-data.md) explains how to transfer files to and from the server.

 ### Create the Docker container